domotz/chaos-interceptor/README.md

 - 503
 - 504

-Possible `error.data` is one of following
+Possible `error.statusText` is one of following

 - "Too Many Requests"
 - "Internal Server Error"